PhilterPaper/Text-KnuthPlass/README.md

 ## An Example

-Find an example of using Text::KnuthPlass in `examples/PDF/KP.pl`.
+Find an example of using Text::KnuthPlass in `examples/PDF/Flatland.pl`.
 It assumes that Text::Hyphen and PDF::Builder are installed.
 You can easily substitute PDF::API2 and change the PDF::Builder references in the code.
-There are three text selections to format, and can change many settings, such as the font, font size, indentation amount, leading, line length (in Points), and whether output is flush right or ragged right.
-The output file is `KP.pdf`.
+You can change many settings, such as the font, font size, indentation amount, leading, line length (in Points), and whether output is flush right or ragged right.
+The output file is `Flatland.pdf`.

+There are more examples, including `KP.pl` and `Triangle.pl`, both giving some usage examples to get various effects, for a variety of input texts.
+Both PDF and text file outputs are produced.